WDCX-FM

 WDCX-FM (99.5 MHz) is a commercial radio station licensed to Buffalo, New York.
-The station airs a brokered religious radio format.
+The station airs a Christian talk and teaching radio format.
 WDCX-FM is owned by Kimtron, Inc., a division of Crawford Broadcasting.
 Its studios are located in the Allentown neighborhood north of downtown Buffalo, and the transmitter site is located off Zimmerman Road in Boston, New York, southeast of Buffalo.

 As a brokered time station, nationally known religious leaders pay WDCX-FM for their half hour segments on the station, and appeal to the listeners for contributions.
 Hosts on WDCX-FM include Dr. Charles Stanley, Jim Daly, Chuck Swindoll and Jay Sekulow.
-Since 2012, WDCX is simulcast on AM 970 WDCZ in Buffalo.
-Programming is also heard on AM 990 WDCX in Rochester, New York.
+Since 2012, WDCX is simulcast on WDCZ (970 AM) in Buffalo.
+Programming is also heard on WDCX (990 AM) in Rochester, New York.

 WDCX-FM broadcasts in HD Radio.
 The station's HD 2 channel carries Christian music.

 History

 WDCX-FM signed on for the first time on February 18, 1963, and has been owned by the Crawford family for its entire existence.
 Since its founding, WDCX-FM has broadcast religious programming, with Donald B. Crawford, the son of evangelist Percy Crawford, as WDCX-FM's original president.
-Crawford's initials are represented by the DC in the station's call letters, with the X representing the Christian cross.
+Crawford's initials are represented by the "DC" in the station's call letters, with the "X" representing the Christian cross.